w3bprinz/node-twitch-antibot/Readme.md

+# What is this?

+This is a twitch bot to fight agains viewer bots and other bots.

+## What does this bot do?

+This bot checks the current members in your chat and check if there are bots using the TwitchInsights API.

 # API for getting all Bots

 - https://api.twitchinsights.net/v1/bots/all
 - https://api.twitchinsights.net/v1/bots/online

-# Twitch Bot API

-# Get all bots from API and check if there are banned
+## How it works?

+Comming soon.